-According to a study that was published in the Journal of Nutrition last June, the caffeine in our coffee gives us not just an instant mental boost but also has long-term effects on our cognitive functions.
+According to a study that was published in the Journal of Nutrition in June 2018, the caffeine in our coffee gives us not just an instant mental boost but also has long-term effects on our cognitive functions.

 Another US study in the journal Diabetologia reports that your morning cuppa may stave off type 2 diabetes.
 People with an intake of three or more cups of coffee a day had a 37% lower risk for diabetes as compared to those who drank one cup per day.

 The reason you get a buzz after slurping a cup of coffee has to do with the way caffeine interacts with the brain.
 Not only is it a stimulant of brain cells, but it also acts as a receptor blocker for a substance called adenosine.
 A chemical which hinders the release of excitatory nerve transmitters.
 Without the adenosine block, these brain-enthusing substances can flow more freely.
 Giving us an energy boost and which helps to improve cognitive functions and slow age-related cognitive decline.

 Some previous studies have further shown an improvement of long-term memory performance and thinking ability in regular caffeine drinkers.